 In this release, Traffic Director supports a managed certificate authority,

-and enable workload certificates on your GKE cluster.
+configure CA Service pools and enable mesh certificates on your

 Server TLS policy